 Our thanks to Keith, Derek, Dave and all the correspondents on this subject.
 Meanwhile, does anyone have any more photos from the sixties, ideally in colour?
 Cars sponsored by Radio London raced at a number of events during

 1965-1967 at Snetterton, Silverstone, Mallory Park, Oulton Park and Brands Hatch.
 The station also promoted Radio London Trophy meetings at Brands Hatch on 19th June 1966 and 18th June 1967 (see programme, right above).
 A large

 numbers of pop stars were in attendance along with thousands of listeners.
 If you have any photos of these events, please get in touch.

-More photos of the Radio London racing cars here.
+Photos of the Radio London racing cars in action here.
 Return